 A ripe raspberry should always be bright pinkish red.
 "When raspberries begin to turn darker, they're on their way out," Dudash adds.
 "Just peek inside the hollowed area and, if you see tiny dark spots, you know they're beginning to expire."

 Asparagus is usually available year-round, but it's at its best in the spring.
 When shopping for asparagus, take a look at each stem and make sure each has firm, intact tips.
 When they start to look wilted, asparagus is no longer going to taste as yummy grilled with a squeeze of lemon, Dudash says.

 Squeeze those avocados

 Prepping guacamole?
 Always select avocados that yield to gentle pressure, Dudash says.
 "If they are really soft, they're past their prime," she says.
+Check the tip around the stem too.
+The circle around the stem shouldn't be too soft or flat.
+Many avocado aficionados say it should be relatively firm and round and smell sweet and fruity.
 Tip: Avocados, especially those of the Hass variety, typically have a mottling of green and black on the skin.
+When a Hass avocado is dark brown/black, it's ready to eat.
 However, other varieties will always have a skin that's bright green.